 Adolescents’ and Adults’ Judgments of Social Media Posts Reporting Rule Braking

 This study was developed by Ryanne Schaad as part of her thesis.
 In an online survey, adolescent and adults view real-looking social media posts that report rule breaking that is either conventional (e.g. a girl wearing a tux to the prom), moral (e.g. hurting a little brother) or multifaceted (e.g. lying to parents to go to a concert).
 We examine how participation judge posts and how they themselves would respond to posts.
 Data collection is ongoing with help from Kara McSweeney.

 Judgments of Research Ethics

-In this study with Lindsay Keeran (UIC), Katie Hudon (UIC), Annie McConnon (BU), Jon Corbin (Duke) and Brenton Weirnik (U of South Florida), we are examining how researcher judge research practices that violate conventional, moral or truth rules.
-We are currently working on the power analysis and preregistration for this study.
+In this study with Lindsay Keeran (UIC), Katie Hudon (UIC), Annie McConnon (BU), Jon Corbin (Duke) and Brenton Weirnik (U of South Florida), we are examining how researchers judge research practices that violate conventional, moral or truth rules.

 Judgments of Property Violations: The Robinhood Effect

-With collaborates Holly Recchia, Kristen Dunfield and Heather Marages (all from Concordia University), this study examines how people think about “stealing” by varying the cost to owners, the need of recipients and the status of those to take resources without permission.
+With collaborates Holly Recchia, Kristen Dunfield and Heather Maranges (all from Concordia University), this study examines how people think about “stealing” by varying the cost to owners, the need of recipients and the status of those to take resources without permission.
 The goal is to see if people consistently use moral or conventional reasoning for stealing.